inverse-ai/FINALLY-Speech-Enhancement/index.md

 </script> -->

-## 6. Challenges
+## Challenges

-Despite strong results, several challenges remain.
-Incorporating feature matching loss from WavLM presents a trade-off.
-Without it, UTMOS and PESQ scores tend to be lower, but perceptual quality appears better.
-With feature matching loss, objective scores improve, yet minor artifacts may appear, slightly reducing perceptual quality.
-Balancing quantitative metrics with perceptual quality continues to be an active area of development.
+Integrating WavLM as a feature extractor introduces minor artifacts in the enhanced speech.
+Without WavLM features, certain phonemes are altered by the model, which can affect speech intelligibility.

+Incorporating UTMOS and PESQ losses improves the corresponding objective scores, but perceptual quality is slightly compromised.
+When these losses are not applied, perceptual quality is better, though the objective scores decrease.
+Balancing quantitative metrics with perceptual listening quality remains a critical challenge in optimizing the model.

-It is important to note that reference-based metrics often show low correlation with human perception, whereas no-reference metrics tend to better reflect subjective listening quality.
-Optimizing for metrics alone can sometimes compromise the listening experience, highlighting the need for careful evaluation across multiple dimensions.
+It is important to note that reference-based metrics often show limited correlation with human perception, whereas no-reference metrics more accurately reflect subjective listening quality.
+Optimizing solely for objective metrics can sometimes degrade the listening experience, emphasizing the need for careful evaluation across multiple dimensions.